Salma-Samy0/transposition-cipher-python/README.md

 A Python-based implementation of Row and Column Transposition Ciphers for text encryption and decryption.
 Features an interactive CLI interface, support for custom keys, and automated padding handling for secure text transformation.

-# Transposition Cipher Program

-A Python implementation of Row and Column Transposition Ciphers for text encryption and decryption.

 ## Features